deven-org/documentation-skeleton/README.md

 <summary>What to expect?</summary>
 <br />

-First of all a new folder will be created (`./doc`) containing all the skeleton chapters.
+First of all a new folder will be created (`./docs`) containing all the skeleton chapters.
 Then it will be generated a config (`./.deven-skeleton-install.config`) which will track the installed version.

-If the `./doc` folder exists already, it will be renamed to `./_doc` and a new `doc` folder will be generated.
+If the `./docs` folder exists already, it will be renamed to `./_docs_backup_please_rename` and a new `docs` folder will be generated.
-If both the `doc` folder and the `_doc` folder are existing, the script won't proceed until you don't delete one of them.
+If both the `docs` folder and the `_docs_backup_please_rename` folder are existing, the script won't proceed until you don't delete one of them.

 If the `./.deven-skeleton-install.config` is already existing, the script will just stop.
 It means that the documentation skeleton has been already succesfully installed and there's no need to proceed with a new installation.